pglen/pyvserv/bluepy/README.md

  The resulting bit propagation is such high quality, that a single bit change in the original text will change every byte in the resulting block.
+(see bit description study in the code's directory)

  This beats current industrial strength encryptions, and perhaps qualifies for the quantum challenge.

+ Decryption is done by applying the ops in reverse, both by order and meaning.
+This is very apparent in the functions ENCRYPT() and DECRYPT().

+TODO;

+ Started the virtual machine operation, where the encryption is run through a virtual machine stack, following a recipe or getting hints from the password.

+Thu 13.Oct.2022